 - In Hull, one-third of looked after children have emotional wellbeing which is a cause for concern, although this is slightly lower than England.

-- 87% of looked after children in Hull had their childhood vaccinations in 2022 compared to 85% for England and 91% for the Yorkshire and the Humber region.
+- Eight in ten of looked after children in Hull had their childhood vaccinations in 2023 compared to 82% for England and 88% for the Yorkshire and the Humber region.
 There was a sharp decrease during the pandemic, however levels appear to have returned to normal.

 The Population Affected – Why Is It Important?